Written by Amartya Sarkar

 It’s August 1994 and the sun shines brightly over the Anfield pitch although the faces of the Anfield faithful look gloomy as they make their way into the stands eagerly waiting for their beloved Liverpool football club to take on Arsenal.
 Playing Arsenal was tough but scoring against them was next to impossible with a mountain of a defense and an equally good custodian in David Seaman.

 While most of the crowd lining up at the Kop end walked into the stadium as doubters, this was going to be one afternoon that changed them into believers.
-26 minutes past kick off and Arsenal were slowly gathering momentum on their way to dominate the game when Liverpool were awarded a free kick.
+26 minutes past kick-off and Arsenal were slowly gathering momentum on their way to dominate the game when Liverpool was awarded a free-kick.
 Martin Keown and Tony Adams never looked to get their markings wrong until that day.
 Jamie Redknapp’s whipped ball found Ian Rush as Keown failed to head the ball clear.
 Rush’s cushioned header met the colossus big left boot of Robbie Fowler who just couldn’t miss from point-blank range.
-Liverpool were ahead and Fowler had announced himself in the big stage and little did the Arsenal defense know that he had only begun.
+Liverpool was ahead and Fowler had announced himself in the big stage and little did the Arsenal defense know that he had only begun.

-The following four minutes and thirty-three seconds were possibly the worst few minutes for each member of that experienced Arsenal back line as Fowler sent them to lunch with every stride he took towards David Seaman’s goal.
-Two minutes later, Steve McManaman gathered the ball in the midfield and ran towards a retreating Arsenal back line, as Liverpool went onto launch another counter-attack.
+The following four minutes and thirty-three seconds were possibly the worst few minutes for each member of that experienced Arsenal backline as Fowler sent them to lunch with every stride he took towards David Seaman’s goal.
+Two minutes later, Steve McManaman gathered the ball in the midfield and ran towards a retreating Arsenal backline, as Liverpool went onto launch another counter-attack.
 While Lee Dixon was drawn out from his usual right-back position to cover up for Tony Adams, Macca found Robbie storming into the vacant space left by Lee Dixon, a perfectly waited pass and Fowler killed the ball beyond Seaman and into the Arsenal goal for Liverpool’s second.
-The travelling Gunners were left shell shocked as chants of “Toxteth Terror” rang all over Anfield.
+The traveling Gunners were left shell shocked as chants of “Toxteth Terror” rang all over Anfield.